romeric/Fastor/README.md

 It should be noted, that compared to the above projects Fastor is *minimal* in terms of function overloads as well as design and does not try to be a full-fledged tensor algebra framework, like Eigen.
 It is designed with specific needs in mind.
 Some noteworthy differences are

 - Fastor does not fall back to scalar code on non-SIMD architectures.
 That has just not been the goal of Fastor.
+In particular you need to have an AVX enabled microprosser for it to run, i.e. starting from Intel Sandy-Bridge or AMD Bulldozer to newer versions.
 - Fastor is for small tensors and stack allocated and the limit to the dimensions of the tensor is dictated by the compilers template instantiation depth which is by default 500 in `gcc` at which point you would certainly exceed stack-allocation limit anyway.
 Some of the above libraries are limited to a few dimensional tensors.
 - Most of the points mentioned above, like resolving indices at compile time, Voigt transformation, the einsum feature is specific to and niceties of Fastor.
 Some of these design principles certainly make Fastor less flexible compared to the above mentioned projects.
 - While stable, Fastor is in its infancy, whereas most of the aforementioned projects have reached a certain level maturity.
 Unless you find some features of Fastor appealing and work in the areas that we do, there is no reason why you shouldn't be using one of the above projects.
 In particular, Eigen is a really powerful alternative.